BjoernKW/ZenQuery/README.md

 #### Security

+In order to set your basic security preferences for ZenQuery the environment variable *spring.profiles.active* has to be set to either 'local' or 'public', i.e.:

+`spring.profiles.active=local`

-spring.profiles.active=local or spring.profiles.active=public
+or

+`spring.profiles.active=public`

+'local' will disable HTTP basic authentication whereas 'public' will enable it.
+The default password is 'pP2XLieKb6'.
+This password can (and should be) changed in spring-security-public.xml in src/main/webapp in the ZenQuery directory.
+Please restart the server after having changed the password.
+Please note: If you turn HTTP basic authentication on your API calls will have to send an HTTP basic authentication header with the appropriate username / password, too.

-How you set this system property depends on your environment.
+How you set the *spring.profiles.active* system property depends on your environment.
 A common way for doing so is using the -D command line option for Java, e.g.:

-`java -DDATABASE_URL=postgres://username:password@localhost:5432/ZenQuery ...`
+`java -Dspring.profiles.active=local ...`

-Set password in spring-security-public.xml in src/main/webapp in the ZenQuery directory.

 ## <a name="usage"/>Using ZenQuery

+Using ZenQuery is simple.

 ### Database Connections